 How do I set up an initial appointment?
 What are the first steps?

-We will start with a free-20 minute consultation video call where we will talk about what you’re looking for in therapy and see if we are a good fit.
+We will start with a free-20 minute consultation in-person or over video call where we will talk about what you’re looking for in therapy and see if we are a good fit.
 The easiest way to set up that appointment is to book it through my online calendar:

 During that call, you’ll have a chance to ask any questions you have and schedule your first full appointment!
-I’ll also get your payment information so that you won’t have to think about that at your first appointment.
+I’ll also get your payment information so that you won’t have to think about that on the day that we start.